Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

-\paragraph{Vision and Finger modules} Compared to previous models~\cite{shi2024crtypist, shi2025simulating}, we simplify the Vision and Finger modules to operate at the level of UI elements rather than pixels to reduce model complexity and facilitate training.
-Since our modeling focus lies on high-level decisions related to word suggestion usage, this simplification is not expected to substantially affect our results.
-Moreover, by adjusting modeling parameters related to movement speed or linguistic knowledge, we can still simulate how error prevalence or typing speed influences suggestion usage (see Section~\ref{sec:speed-diff}).
-We discuss this modeling choice further in~\autoref{sec:limi}.
-Here we describe the specific implementation of each module:
+The Orthographic processing~\cite{anastaseni2025smartphones} component simulates spelling process for upcoming syllables in parallel to the ongoing typing by introducing an additional 50~ms time cost for each encoded syllable, in line with the APOMI theory of word writing~\cite{kandel2023written}.
+We also include the \textbf{Distance} to the next \textbf{Syllable} boundary $D_S$ in the observation space of the agent.
+We compute the likelihood of spelling mistakes based on the linguistic knowledge parameter and the word frequency: $E_K = 1 - e^{(-W_F \cdot P_K)}$, while also including other error sources introduced by previous work~\cite{shi2025simulating}.

-The Vision module retrieves information from the external environment based on the most recent gaze action and updates Working Memory with information about gaze location and suggestion status.
-We assume that each action provides Vision with partial information about the specific location being gazed at.
-For example, when gazing at the input field, Vision can access the current input content, effectively performing proofreading, and updates the Certainty in Working Memory to 1.
-When gazing at the \textbf{suggestion list}, Vision can observe whether the target word is currently suggested ((a)-(c) in \autoref{fig:demo}).
-If the gaze shifts to other fields, the suggestion status becomes unknown.
-When the gaze is on the keyboard, Vision guides typing to reduce the error rate (described below).
-Gaze shifts between interface elements contribute to the overall time cost, sampled from a normal distribution (M = 200~ms, SD = 100~ms) to capture natural variability in visual attention shifts, similar to previous work~\cite{shi2024crtypist}.
+The Vision module retrieves information from the External environment based on the most recent gaze action and updates Working memory and Orthographic processing with partial information from the gazed-at location.
+For example, when gazing at the input field, Vision can access the current input content and update the Certainty in Working memory based on the time spent for proofreading (\textit{Mistakes} in prior work~\cite{shi2025simulating}).
+When gazing at the suggestion list, Vision can observe whether the target word is currently suggested and how it is spelled.
+If the gaze shifts to other fields, the suggestion status becomes unknown as the suggestion list is updated.
+When the gaze is on the keyboard, Vision guides typing to reduce pointing errors.
+Gaze shifts between interface elements contribute an additional time cost of 200~ms, consistent with previous work~\cite{shi2024crtypist, 2025suggestion}.
+We use the EMMA model~\cite{salvucci2001integrated} to estimate the time required to read a word in the suggestion list and recognize whether it is the target.
+This means that less frequent words require more time to be read.
+Thus, vision actions that are too short to correctly recognize the word can lead to \textbf{detection mistakes}.
+Visual ability is controlled by a Vision parameter ($P_V$), following previous work~\cite{shi2024crtypist}.